-You understand that customer service training is important for IT professionals, but you can’t simply send your team to training and expect them to appreciate its value.
+You understand that customer service training is important for new employee orientation for IT professionals, but you can’t simply send your team to training and expect them to appreciate its value.
 Onboarding is a critical part of the process and helps your employees buy into the concept that customer service skills are necessary to succeed in their IT positions.
 Here’s how to do it well.

 Reinforce the “Why”…

-The first step of onboarding is always to help your audience understand the reason why customer service training is needed.
+The first step of new employee orientation is always to help your team members understand the reason why customer service training is needed.
 Ensure that your team members understand why mastering customer service matters to them on a personal level.
 Without this clarification, the information will seem uninteresting and irrelevant.
 An effective introduction helps customer service employees understand why they need this information and how it will make their jobs easier.
 Ask them to discuss what they get out of it.
 Once they buy into the “why,” they’ll immerse themselves in the rest of the training content.
 But if this stage isn’t done well, they’ll fail to fully engage.

-Some topics to incorporate into conversations about the importance of IT customer service training include:
+Some topics to incorporate into new employee orientation conversations about the importance of IT customer service training include:

 - Why relationships matter: Good customer service makes IT staff more approachable, which means people are more likely to seek help early before problems get bigger and harder to solve.